Suray-27/Restaurant-Analysis/README.md

 ***Data Cleansing***

 ---
-To handle missing values (`NaN`) in the `Cuisines` column based on the `City` column, I aim to create a function (`str_miss`) that replaces these missing values with the mode of `Cuisines` for the corresponding `City`.
+<p>To handle missing values (`NaN`) in the `Cuisines` column based on the `City` column, I aim to create a function (`str_miss`) that replaces these missing values with the mode of `Cuisines` for the corresponding `City`.
 However, there are instances where a city has only one restaurant, making it impossible to determine the mode of `Cuisines`.
 To ensure that no restaurant data is lost in such cases, I will replace the missing `Cuisines` values with the placeholder `"Unknown"`.
-This approach allows me to retain the remaining data for those restaurants while maintaining data integrity.
+This approach allows me to retain the remaining data for those restaurants while maintaining data integrity.</p>
 ---
 **Reducing memory**
 - I removed the `Locality Verbose` column because it's a Concatination of both `city` and `Locality`. it's Totaly unnecessary for keep this column.